Case Study SA Water

 Fuller developed a creative strategy centred on the messaging Enjoy.
 Explore.
 Preserve.

-The serenity of the reservoir was captured by Fuller’s content creators and used to produce a series of six and 30 second videos, as well as a suite of photos for roll out across social media, the website, and digital and print advertising.
+The serenity of the reservoir was captured by Fuller’s content creators and used to produce a series of 15 second and 30 second videos, as well as a suite of photos for roll out across social media, the website, and digital and print advertising.

 A three-month social media plan and associated assets were developed for the Reservoirs South Australia Facebook page and Instagram account to reach a wide audience and showcase the range of activities on offer to visitors.